Peggy Spool, Artistic and Founding Director

 JOshua Lanam, Executive Director

-A seasoned arts and business administrator, Joshua Lanam’s diverse background ranges from finance, supply chain, and operations management to arts administration and education.
+Joshua Lanam’s diverse background ranges from finance, supply chain, and operations management to arts administration and education.
 With a record of strong leadership, expertise in organizational and operational effectiveness, creativity in production and event planning, and thorough understanding of youth choral programs, Mr. Lanam manages with a strategic, process-driven approach that keeps Vivace’s mission at its heart.

 Mr. Lanam earned a Bachelor of Music from the Conservatory of Music at Capital University in Columbus, Ohio, where he focused on choral conducting, vocal performance, and music education.
 He studied opera performance and music theory at Goldsmiths College, University of London and choral conducting at Trinity College of Music.
-He earned a Crosscultural and Academic Language Development Certificate through the Graduate School of Education at Stanford University and has completed business leadership courses through employer-sponsored programs.
+He earned a Crosscultural Language and Academic Development Certificate through the Graduate School of Education at Stanford University and has completed business leadership courses through employer-sponsored programs.

 His directing and teaching experience includes professional and high school musical theatre, jazz and marching bands, elementary general music, and church music.
 He has appeared in the lead tenor role in Mozart’s Die Zauberflöte and as a guest soloist with regional orchestras and choral societies in both the United States and the United Kingdom.
 Mr. Lanam served as a Lay Clerk and tenor soloist of the choir of Leeds Minster in West Yorkshire, England, is now the tenor of the professional five-voice choir of Saint Ann Chapel in Palo Alto, and frequently appears with Bay Area Renaissance and Baroque chamber ensembles.